Becoming A Special Constable

 Q. Okay so I’ve been successful up to now what happens next.

 A. Once all aspects of your application have been completed and approved you will be notified.
 We will create a record for you on our HR systems, allocate you a collar number and ask you to attend an induction session to talk to you about training options.
+Successful individuals will be expected to give their full commitment to the training programme.

 Application Form Information and Guidance